yatyricky/d2r-loot-filter/README.md

 1. Install nodejs https://nodejs.org/en/
 2. CD to root of this repo
+3. `npm i` to install dependencies
-3. Create a file named `your-d2r-full-path.txt` under the root, enter your full d2r installation path and save. e.g. `C:/Users/yatyr/Games/Diablo II Resurrected`
+4. Create a file named `your-d2r-full-path.txt` under the root, enter your full d2r installation path and save. e.g. `C:/Users/yatyr/Games/Diablo II Resurrected`
-4. `node index`
+5. `node index` to deploy
-5. Add `-mod lootfilter -txt` to your launch options and enjoy
+6. Add `-mod lootfilter -txt` to your launch options and enjoy

 ## Option 2: Copy and Paste